joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/shared-objects.md

     public var mySO:SharedObject;
     mySO = SharedObject.getLocal("preferences");

-This creates a file on the client’s machine called preferences.sol.
+This creates a file on the client's machine called preferences.sol.

 The term _local_ refers to the location of the shared object.
-In this case, Adobe® Flash® Player stores the SharedObject file locally in the client’s home directory.
+In this case, Adobe® Flash® Player stores the SharedObject file locally in the client's home directory.

 When you create a shared object, Flash Player creates a new directory for the application and domain inside its sandbox.
 It also creates a \*.sol file that stores the SharedObject data.
-The default location of this file is a subdirectory of the user’s home directory.
+The default location of this file is a subdirectory of the user's home directory.
 The following table shows the default locations of this directory:

 <div>